Wind power in the United Kingdom: Onshore

 As of September 2013, there were 458 operational onshore wind farms in the United Kingdom with a total of 6565 MW of nameplate capacity.
 A further 1564 MW of capacity is currently being constructed, while another 4.8 GW of schemes have planning consent.

 In 2009, United Kingdom onshore wind farms generated 7,564 GWh of electricity; this represents a 2% contribution to the total United Kingdom electricity generation (378.5 TWh).

 Large onshore wind farms are usually directly connected to the National Grid, but smaller wind farms are connected to a regional distribution network, termed "embedded generation".
 In 2009 nearly half of wind generation capacity was embedded generation, but this is expected to reduce in future years as larger wind farms are built.

 Gaining planning permission for onshore wind farms continues to prove difficult, with many schemes stalled in the planning system and a high rate of refusal.
 The RenewableUK (formerly BWEA) figures show that there are approximately 7,000 MW worth of onshore schemes waiting for planning permission.
 On average, a wind farm planning application takes two years to be considered by a local authority, with an approval rate of 40%.
 This compares extremely unfavourably with other types of major applications, such as housing, retail outlets and roads, 70% of which are decided within the 13- to 16-week statutory deadline; for wind farms the rate is just 6%.

 Approximately half of all wind farm planning applications, over 4 GW worth of schemes, have objections from airports and traffic control on account of their impact on radar.
 In 2008 NATS en Route, the BWEA, the Ministry of Defence and other government departments signed a Memorandum of Understanding seeking to establish a mechanism for resolving objections and funding for more technical research.

 Wind farms in the UK often have to meet a maximum height limit of 125 m (excluding Scotland).
 However, modern lower cost wind turbines installed on the continent are over 200 m tall.
 This planning criteria has stunted the development of onshore wind in the UK.

+As of 2023, the tallest onshore wind turbine in England is the Lawrence Weston Wind Turbine located in Avonmouth, Bristol, which reaches a total height of 150 m.